Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 </br>

-One such common configuration issue may be needing the change the version of `psycopg2-binary` as described below in the section on common installation failures and debugging.
+One such common configuration issue may be needing to change the version of `psycopg2-binary` as described below in the section on common installation failures and debugging.

 ### !end-callout